Overview

 - Off-campus: Connect to a secure home wifi network.

-- When you reach the "Remote Management" screen, click Continue.
+- When you reach the Device management prompt, click Enroll.

-- The Microsoft Sign in window appears.
+- The Microsoft Sign in prompt appears.
 Type your USC NetID in the following format:

 - Click Next.

-- The USC Dornsife Sign in window appears.
+- The USC Dornsife Sign in prompt appears.
 Type your USC NetID passphrase.

 - Click Sign in.